George Harper (British Army officer): Arras

-Harper's Division also saw action in the Battle of Arras in spring 1917.
+Harper's division also saw action in the Battle of Arras in spring 1917.
 Spears commented on Harper's interest in training prior to the Battle of Arras, and remarked on the steep improvement in many divisions in this regard since the Somme.
 The 51st Division, known initially as "Harper's Duds", was later described as "one of the two or three best divisions in France" under Harper's leadership.

 Spears described him as "fine-looking, with an aquiline nose and snow-white hair, although his moustache was black".
 He was known as "Uncle" or, occasionally, "Daddy".
 Lieutenant-Colonel Walter Nicholson commented that his experience of working with Territorials made him the right man to encourage the individualism of Highlanders, and that he had "the makings of a great general".
 Cyril Falls commented that "He had a touch of showmanship which troops like when it is combined with efficiency".

 In June 1917 Wilson – who had himself just declined the job - recommended Harper for command of XIII Corps, but Haig appointed Frederick McCracken instead.

 Third Ypres

-Ivor Maxse (GOC XVIII Corps) wrote a glowing report of Harper's performance between 31 July and 22 September 1917 (he was highly critical of H. D. Fanshawe of 58th Division and Cuthbert, 39th Division).
-Maxse's report stressed Harper's skill both at training and command, and mentioned the improvement in 51st Division, which had previously been "ill-organised and unsoldier-like", and recommended him for promotion to corps command.
+Lieutenant General Ivor Maxse (GOC XVIII Corps) wrote a glowing report of Harper's performance between 31 July and 22 September 1917 (he was highly critical of H. D. Fanshawe of 58th Division and Cuthbert, 39th Division).
+Maxse's report stressed Harper's skill both at training and command, and mentioned the improvement in the 51st Division, and recommended him for promotion to corps command.

+"His division is organised from top to bottom in all departments and he handles it in a masterly manner in active operations.
+I knew the 51st Division before General Harper commanded it and then considered it ill-organised and unsoldierlike.
+It is now one of the two or three best divisions in France and its fighting record is well known.
+I attribute its success mainly to its present commander."

 51st Division took part in Gough's attacks to assist Plumer's offensive at Menin Road (September 1917).
 In an attempt to economise on soldiers' lives, he attacked with only one brigade, reinforced to six battalions, unlike most divisions which attacked with two brigades ("two up") and one in reserve.
 However, his division was driven back by German counterattacks.